 These Banana Blueberry Spelt Muffins are vegan, but more importantly, they’re moist, delicious, and healthy.
 So everyone, vegan or not, is going to love them.
-They’re vegan, because they don’t contain eggs or butter.
+They’re vegan because they don’t contain eggs or butter.
 There’s no refined sugar, either.
-As an Amazon Associate I earn from qualifying purchases.

 Besides, obviously, bananas and blueberries, these muffins are made with spelt flour, coconut oil, walnuts, and a flax egg.
 Which I’ll talk about a little later here.